Skip to main content

 When to use it:

-• When your layout needs to adapt on smaller screens without overflowing.
+• When your layout needs to adapt to smaller screens without overflowing.

 Flex base size